Adolfo-schlegel/MyObsidian/OpenSsl server/Remote Connection.md

-Internal host is the server that is running ssh server External port is the port that the user going to use to connect to the server Internal host is the port where the server is running, you can change it to more securety Protocol is the format that the server accept
+Internal host is the server that is running ssh server External port is the port that the user going to use to connect to the server Internal host is the port where the server is running, you can change it to more securety Protocol is the format that the server accept incomming tcp package information

 $$ Remote Conection $$